 5. Eat regularly

 I understand that sometimes we are too busy with work or other commitments and we may forget to eat.
 But if you get too hungry you more likely want to eat the first caloric dense food you can get your hands on.
-There is nothing wrong with eating what you want when you are hungry but in the long run it can take a toll on your health.
+There is nothing wrong with eating what you want when you are hungry but in the long run, it can take a toll on your health.
 The fluctuating blood sugar levels with irregular food intake can leave you feeling lethargic and exhausted.
-Plus, you will more likely eat some processed or junk food simply because your body needs a quick source of energy.
+Plus, you will more likely eat some overly processed or junk food simply because your body needs a quick source of energy.
 You are simply hungry!

-To be able to choose healthy nutritious means more often it is a good idea to not get too ravenous before you eat.
+To be able to choose nutritious meals more often it is a good idea to not get too ravenous before you eat.
 Eat something every 2-4 hours.
 Eat breakfast, lunch, dinner and have snacks ready if you may need it.
 No need to make it into a rule but rather a general healthy approach to eating.

 For example, I never intentionally wait until my stomach starts rumbling, or until I feel lightheaded and about to pass out before I eat.
 If you wait until this long you are already starving!
 This is not how I interpret healthy hunger signals.
 I eat when I start to notice I have less energy and the idea of food sounds great!
 If I can’t fully focus on my work and I start to think about food then this is when I eat!
 It is still a good feeling!
 And sometimes I can only feel like wanting something and I go and eat.
 Again, the hunger feeling is not only about the total emptiness of my stomach.

 The more you focus on implementing these simple strategies into your life the more balanced and healthy will be your eating.
 With no restriction, diet mindset or willpower!

 Tips to remember: